complemento/docker.otrs_easy/README.md

 If you turned off your Docker or your computer
 ----------------------------------------------

-In some situations, your OTRS container may be stopped or not.
+In some situations, your OTRS container may be stopped.
 You can check it status by running:

 `docker ps -a`